microsoft/pyright/docs/configuration.md

 **reportUnknownMemberType** [boolean or string, optional]: Generate or suppress diagnostics for class or instance variables that have an unknown type.
 The default value for this setting is 'none'.

+**reportCallInDefaultInitializer** [boolean or string, optional]: Generate or suppress diagnostics for function calls within a default value initialization expression.
+Such calls can mask expensive operations that are performed at module initialization time.
+The default value for this setting is 'none'.

 ## Execution Environment Options
 Pyright allows multiple “execution environments” to be defined for different portions of your source tree.
 For example, a subtree may be designed to run with different import search paths or a different version of the python interpreter than the rest of the source base.